 What are the best computer security ideas and tips for people running online businesses?
 What are the best email security tips and ideas to safeguard your files and privacy online?
 Well, I advice you read on to find out.

 One of the rights you owe your employer is to protect their physical and information assets as well as keep all sensitive information secure.

 Today, there is a constant increase in the number of security risks that can reveal your personal information or that of your employer.
 So, it’s very important for you to observe as many security measures as possible.
 Here are 10 great ideas on how you can protect your personal or employer’s information from being compromised by hackers and malicious programs:

-Top 10 Best Computer Email Security Ideas and Tips to Try Today in 2021
+Best Computer Email Security Ideas and Tips

 1. Use strong passwords

 If you have been using your state capital or your mother’s first name as the password to your computer, you would be doing yourself a huge favor by changing it right now.
 Such passwords are weak and are very easy to break through, as they provide hackers and malicious programs easy access to your computer and network.